 Employees are trained on what to do if a cyanide release is discovered.
 This is part of the cyanide safety training and the training on the emergency response plan.
 Employees are trained on how to respond to a worker exposure to cyanide and drills are conducted annually to ensure that the Emergency Response Team refreshes its skills.
 Corrective actions are processed and emergency procedures are revised as necessary following drill critiques.
 Training records are maintained in each employee file.
 Records are maintained for at least as long as the employee is working at the site.
-All records pertaining to cyanide safety were sufficiently detailed to be found compliant to Cyanide Code and internal requirements.
-CYANCO Company, L.L.C Cyanide Production Name of Facility November 6, 2009 Date Management System Solutions, Inc. Page 9 of 12 5.
-EMERGENCY RESPONSE: Protect communities and the environment through the development of emergency response strategies and capabilities.
+Records were sampled for 2010, 2011, and 2012.
+All records pertaining to cyanide safety were sufficiently detailed to be found compliant to ICMC and internal requirements.

+5. EMERGENCY RESPONSE: Protect communities and the environment through the development of emergency response strategies and capabilities.

 Production Practice 5.1: Prepare detailed emergency response plans for potential cyanide releases.
-The operation is ☑ in full compliance with Production Practice 5.1 Summarize the basis for this Finding:

 The Emergency Response Plan (ERP) was reviewed and was found to be appropriate for the operation.
+The ERP is reviewed and updated at least annually.
+The last revision was made in 2012.
 Potential failure scenarios considered in the ERP include atmospheric release of hydrogen cyanide, release of solutions during truck loading, releases during fire, releases due to tank and pipe ruptures, power outages, and overtopping of tanks.
-The emergency response plan fulfills Cyanide Code requirements.
+The emergency response plan fulfills ICMC requirements.

+2/1 1 17

+Nuoli fre 16 April 15, 2013

+Lead At iditor Date

 Production Practice 5.2: Involve site personnel and stakeholders in the planning process.
-The operation is ☑ in full compliance with Production Practice 5.2 Summarize the basis for this Finding:

-CYANCO EH&S staff are involved in the Local Emergency Planning Committee (LEPC) in Winnemucca.
-Currently the CYANCO Safety Technician is the Assistant Chair of the committee.
-CYANCO invited community stakeholders onto the plant site on July 29, 2009.
-The EH&S Manager made a presentation on the Cyanide Code and discussed some of the potential risks associated with the plant.
-Stakeholders included people from Humboldt General (hospital), Newmont Mine, Humboldt County School District, Humboldt County Commission, Bureau of Land Management, and the City of Winnemucca.
-CYANCO employees who are part of the Emergency Response Team are also involved in the emergency planning process.
-CYANCO has strong communications and relationships with the city of Winnemucca.
+Cyanco Environmental, Health, and Safety (EH&S) staff are involved in the Local Emergency Planning Committee (LEPC) in Winnemucca.
+The EH&S Manager regularly meets with stakeholders.
+Records of community and emergency planning activities were available for each year since the previous ICMC audit.
+Stakeholders included people from Humboldt General (hospital), mining customers, Humboldt County School District, Humboldt County Commission, Bureau of Land Management, and the City of Winnemucca.

+Cyanco employees who are part of the Emergency Response Team are also involved in the emergency planning process.
+Cyanco has strong communications and relationships with the city of Winnemucca.
 According to interviews with the EH&S Manager, stakeholder input is incorporated into the ERP to ensure that the plan addresses any changing circumstances and/ changing risks in the area.
-The plan was last updated in 2009.
-CYANCO Company, L.L.C Cyanide Production Nurole Jung Name of Facility November 6, 2009 Date Management System Solutions, Inc. Page 10 of 12 The operation is ☑ in full compliance with Production Practice 5.3 Production Practice 5.3: Designate appropriate personnel and commit necessary equipment and resources for emergency response.
-Summarize the basis for this Finding:
+The ERP was last updated in 2012.

+Production Practice 5.3: Designate appropriate personnel and commit necessary equipment and resources for emergency response.

 A review of the ERP confirmed that all 5.3.1 Code requirements are appropriately addressed.
 The Control Board Operator is the Incident Commander during any emergency until relieved by a Lead Operator or an authorized member of management.
-Emergency Response Team members are designated in red font on the Quick Reference contact list sheet that is part of the ERP binder.
+Emergency Response Team members are designated using red font on the Quick Reference contact list sheet that is part of the ERP binder.
 Call-out procedures are detailed in the plan and 24-hour contact information is on the Quick Reference sheet.
 Emergency Response Members also stated that all emergency numbers are programmed into their cell phones.
-Emergency Equipment that is necessary is listed in general terms in the Emergency Response Plan and in more detailed terms in the Emergency Preparedness Plan and the Monthly Checklist that is use to inspect the equipment.
+Emergency Equipment that is necessary is listed in general terms in the Emergency Response Plan and in more detailed terms in the Emergency Preparedness Plan and the Monthly Checklist that is used to inspect the equipment.
 Emergency Equipment and the Incident Command Post (ICP - mobile command post) are inspected regularly.
-The ICP is inspected weekly and other emergency response equipment is inspected at least monthly.
+Records were sampled for 2010, 2011, and 2012 and were found to be complete.
 Most of the equipment is maintained in two trailers that can be used either on-site or off-site.
-Equipment was found to be well organized and in excellent condition.
-Call numbers for outside responders are contained within the plan.
-CYANCO participates in combined drills with the transporter, mine sites and local responders to ensure that roles between organizations are understood.
-Production Practice 5.4: Develop procedures for internal and external emergency notification and reporting. ☑ in full compliance with Production Practice 5.4 The operation is Summarize the basis for this Finding: